Ryan Foland speaks with David Wood, speaker, coach, and communications ninja.

 A bit about World of Speakers

-World of Speakers is a bi-weekly podcast that helps people find their own voices, and teaches them how to use their voice to develop a speaking business.
-This special series of episodes has been created to help speakers navigate the coronavirus crisis.
+World of Speakers is a weekly podcast that helps people find their own voice, and teaches them how to use their voice to develop a speaking business.